I'm a minor league baseball writer. Dirt under my fingernails.

-I'm a writer for Minor League Ball, where I write the column 'Heels On The Farm.'
-I'm also a high school baseball writer for MaxPreps and the Durham Herald-Sun.
+I'm a writer for Minor League Ball, where I write the column 'Heels On The Farm' & the weekly feature 'Hitting The Bull' about the Durham Bulls.
+I'm also a freelance sports writer for the Durham Herald-Sun.

-I've provided minor league coverage for FanGraphs, Gotham Baseball Magazine, Pirates Prospects, Project Prospect, several newspapers, and Baseball Digest, where I had my own column covering MiLB.
+I've provided minor league coverage for The Worcester Telegram, The Trentonian, The Press of Atlantic City, The Binghamton Press & Bulletin, FanGraphs, Max Preps, Gotham Baseball Magazine, Pirates Prospects, Project Prospect, and Baseball Digest, where I had my own column covering MiLB.

-I covered Florida Spring Training in 2012 for MLB.com, Junior Baseball Magazine, and Pirates Prospects, and was a feature writer for the high school sports magazine Ultimate Athlete, New York City edition.
+I covered Florida Spring Training in 2012 & 2013 for MLB.com, Junior Baseball Magazine, and Pirates Prospect and Minor League Ball, and was a feature writer for the high school sports magazine Ultimate Athlete, New York City edition.

 I exclusively covered the New York Penn League for Gotham Baseball in 2012 and covered NYPL and the Eastern League in 2012 and 2013 for FanGraphs.
-As a FanGraphs writer, I filed weekly reports evaluating Penn or Eastern League prospects.
+I filed weekly reports for FanGraphs evaluating Penn and Eastern League prospects.

-I've also been a regular contributor to Junior Baseball Magazine since 2005, interviewing and profiling Major League players and writing feature stories.
+I was a regular contributor to Junior Baseball Magazine beginning in 2005, interviewing and profiling Major League players and writing feature stories.